House of Fun: Music and lyrical content

 with the coloured tips".
 The confused chemist behind the counter eventually informs the boy that the establishment is not a joke shop, and directs him towards the "House of Fun".

 Madness guitarist Chris Foreman commented jokingly about the song:

 I'm not sure about this one...
 I think it's about coming of age, I can't remember much about because when it happened to me it was a long time ago.
 You could buy a packet of fags, a pint of beer and a three-piece suit for half a crown and still have enough left to go and see Rudolf Valentino at the Gaumont!
 I can't afford to go to the pictures these days but I hear they talk in them now.

+Release

+"House of Fun" was released by Stiff Records in May 1982 with "Don't Look Back" as its B-side.
+70,000 copies of the single were issued in picture discs, making it the first Madness single to be released in this format.

+When the song was reissued in 1992, the single included the track "Un Paso Adelante!", a Spanish version of the group's 1979 hit "One Step Beyond".

 Music video

 A substantial portion of the music video was filmed at the Pleasure Beach in Great Yarmouth, with parts of the video featuring the band on the Roller Coaster.
 This was filmed on 7 March 1982.
 The video begins with Suggs dressed as a boy entering the chemist's shop with Lee Thompson and Chas Smash behind him, playing the saxophone and trumpet respectively.
 On entering the shop, Suggs acts out the lyrics of the song, as a 16-year-old boy awkwardly attempting to purchase condoms, without much success.
 Suddenly, on the first chorus, three of the band members enter the shop, dressed in gowns and wearing sunglasses and silly headgear (much like Monty Python-esque Pepperpots), and perform a simple, rhythmic yet comedic tongue-in-cheek stepping-dance routine, supposedly acting as dancing pepperpots hired with the Pleasure Beach attraction "Fun House".

 The band are later seen in a barber's shop, before the finale of the song is sung on the roller coaster at the aforementioned funfair.
 The film closes with the band on board an infinite roller coaster loop as the chorus fades.

 Despite the fact that "House of Fun" was not released in the US, the music video was shown on the newly launched MTV.
 Due to this, the music video, along with others such as "It Must Be Love" and "Cardiac Arrest", helped set the stage in the US for Madness' future song "Our House", which was their biggest stateside hit by far, peaking at number 7 in July 1983.